Encourage the professional development of students and faculty.

 F. Faculty Clinical Release for ongoing Clinical Practice.

 The GWU PA Studies faculty are granted a clinical release day each week to encourage the ongoing clinical practice by the PA faculty.
-PA program faculty are actively practicing medicine each week in various medical fields, including underserved family medicine, orthopedics, laboratory medicine, and hospice/palliative care.
+PA program faculty are actively practicing medicine each week in various medical fields, including underserved emergency medicine, family medicine, and orthopedics.